wildanfaz/wildanfaz/README.md

 # Hi, I'm Muhamad Wildan Faz! 👋

 ## 🚀 About Me
-I am a junior backend developer at Privy with a passion for crafting efficient and robust server-side applications.
-My expertise lies in working with Go programming language, where I have honed my skills in RESTful API design and database architecture.
-I am committed to delivering clean, scalable, and maintainable code that fulfills project requirements.
+I am a junior backend developer at Privy.
+My job involves maintaining server-side applications, databases, and APIs.
+Proficient in Go programming language and have a strong understanding of RESTful API design and database architecture.
+Dedicated to writing clean, scalable, and maintainable code that meets project requirements.

 ## 💼 Work Experience